-- Free on Board destination, freight prepaid and added: In this case, freight charges are paid by the seller but same is billed to the customer.
+- Free on Board destination, freight prepaid and added: In this case, freight charges are payable by the seller, but the billing is to the customer.
 The seller owns the goods in the case also while they are in transit.
 Transfer of title takes place only when the goods reach the buyer’s location.

-- Free on Board destination, freight collect: In this case, the buyer pays the freight charges at the time of receipt but the supplier still is the one who owns the goods while they are in transit.
+- Free on Board destination, freight collects: In this case, the buyer pays the freight charges at the time of receipt, but the supplier still is the one who owns the goods while they are in transit.

-- Free on Board destination, freight collect and allowed: In this case, buyer pays for the freight costs but deducts the same from the final supplier’s invoice.
+- Free on Board destination, freight collects and allowed: In this case, the buyer pays for the freight costs but deducts the same from the final supplier’s invoice.
 The seller still owns the goods while they are in transit.

-Any type of FOB destination shipping terms will be superseded if a buyer elects to override those terms with the customer-arranged pickup, where a buyer arranges to have goods picked up at its own risk from the seller’s location, and takes responsibility for the goods from that point.
-In FOB destination shipping situation, the billing staff is required to be aware of the new delivery terms so that it does not bill freight charges to the buyer.
+Any type of FOB destination shipping terms will supersede if a buyer elects to override those terms with the customer-arranged pickup, where a buyer arranges to have goods picked up at its own risk from the seller’s location, and takes responsibility for the goods from that point.
+In this situation, the billing staff is required to be aware of the new delivery terms so that it does not bill freight charges to the buyer.

-In most cases without free on board destination agreement, the shipper/seller will probably record a sale as soon as goods leave its shipping dock, irrespective of the terms of delivery.
+In most cases, without a free onboard destination agreement, the shipper/seller will probably record a sale as soon as goods leave its shipping dock, irrespective of the terms of delivery.
 Thus, the real impact of FOB destination shipping terms is the determination of who bears the risk during transit and pays for the freight expense.

 The Dubai based customer should record the purchase on 21 October 2012 too.
 It should record the inventory of $5,400 ($5,000 purchase price plus $400 shipment cost).
-It is because, under FOB shipping point, shipment cost is normally incurred by the buyer.
+It is because, under the FOB shipping point, the shipment cost is usually incurred by the buyer.